-If Hindi cinema is today singing new songs, the source music is ‘Dilwale Dulhania Le Jayenge’ (There Goes The Bride – 1995), the breakthrough directorial debut of the late Yash Chopra’s eldest son, Aditya Chopra.
+If Hindi cinema is today singing new songs, the source music is ‘Dilwale Dulhania Le Jayenge’ (The Brave-Hearted Will Take Away the Bride – 1995), the breakthrough directorial debut of the late Yash Chopra’s eldest son, Aditya Chopra.
 Known to the world by its acronym, DDLJ, it is still running theatrically - about 20 years and more than 1000 weeks after it was originally released.
 It is now the longest running movie in Indian cinema history.
 And the age of the director when he directed DDLJ: a mere 23.

 Aditya Chopra was born in 1971 and became an avid film buff from his early childhood.
 And while his schooling in film started with viewing films, his college and university were his father Yash Chopra’s home productions.
 His own film career kicked off as an assistant to his father in ‘Chandni’ (Chandni – 1989), ‘Lamhe’ (Moments – 1991) and ‘Darr’ (Fear – 1993) followed quickly thereafter.

 By the time he was 23, Aditya was ready to direct his first film, with the active encouragement of his father.
-Released on 20th October 1995, ‘Dilwale Dulhania Le Jayenge’ (There Goes The Bride) became not just one of the largest grossers in Indian film history ever but a landmark in Indian cinema.
+Released on 20th October 1995, ‘Dilwale Dulhania Le Jayenge’ (The Brave-Hearted Will Take Away the Bride) became not just one of the largest grossers in Indian film history ever but a landmark in Indian cinema.
 His singular touch was evident in every frame of the movie; and its freshness, wit, romance and chemistry between the lead pair – and the unique marriage of a hip modern sensibility married to a belief in Indian traditions won every heart over.
 DDLJ was truly an Aditya Chopra product in every sense.
 He was responsible for the story, screenplay and dialogue in addition to direction.
 He won every conceivable award for this film, including the coveted National Award for the Best Film for providing Popular and Wholesome Entertainment.

 The British Film Institute also commissioned a book on this record-breaking film, under the BFI Modern Classics series.
 This is the first Hindi film to be chosen in this series of critical studies of international films produced over the last three decades, reflecting the enormous impact this movie had on global Indian audiences.